- Tianjin, China

 Students are placed at the International Student Dorm for the duration of the program.
 The dorms are set up hotel-style with two beds to a room.
 They also come equipped with telephones, internet access, a private bathroom, and access to washing machines.
 Other conveniences are available in the vicinity of the dormitory.
 Please click herefor a PDF with information and images of the residence hall.

 Occasionally, homestays are an option.
 Fees for homestays will be paid to TUT in cash upon arrival in Tianjin.
 If interested in a living with a host family, please speak with your study abroad advisor.

-The University of Iowa will set up a group flight and staff members from TUT will meet students at the Beijing airport.
-Information on this group flight will be available to program participants.
-The University of Iowa will also assist students with acquiring Chinese visas.
+The University of Iowa will advise students on flight options, though students are responsible for making their own way to Beijing and back.
+Staff members from TUT will meet students at the Beijing airport.
+The University of Iowa will assist students with acquiring Chinese visas.

 The cost sheet includes the Study Abroad Administrative Fee and Mandatory Iowa Regents CISI Travel Insurance.
 Please see the respective websites for further details.
 If the fee is inclusive of UI tuition, it is calculated by Current Tuition.
 Please contact your study abroad advisor with questions regarding this cost sheet – call 319-335-0353 to schedule an appointment.

 Most financial aid (scholarships, grants, and loans) is applicable to study abroad programs.
 Please check the Study Abroad website for information on financial aid and how it may be applied to studying abroad.
 You are also encouraged to speak with someone at the Office of Student Financial Aid to explore financial aid options.